-- Variables: identify the variables of interest (at least 2, maximum 6).
+- Variables: select the variables of interest (at least 2, maximum 6).

-- Select: (optionally) a selection criterion in order to include only a selected subgroup of cases (e.g. AGE>21, SEX="Male").
+- Filter: (optionally) a filter in order to include only a selected subgroup of cases (e.g. AGE>21, SEX="Male").

 - DeLong et al.: use the method of Delong et al. (1988) for the calculation of the Standard Error of the Area Under the Curve (AUC) and of the difference between two AUCs (recommended).

 - Hanley & McNeil: use the methods of Hanley & McNeil (1982, 1983) for the calculation of the Standard Error of the Area Under the Curve (AUC) and of the difference between two AUCs.

 - Binomial exact Confidence Interval for the AUC: calculate exact Binomial Confidence Intervals for the Area Under the Curves (AUC) (recommended).
 If this option is not selected, the Confidence Intervals for the AUCs are calculated as AUC ± 1.96 SE (Standard Error).
 This option does not apply to the difference between two AUCs).